2BTech/DDX/DDX-RPC.md

 and the format of the complete configurations is scalled the `Config` format.

 #### `Settings` Format

-The settings tree is a JSON object with a key of "A", "I", or "C" depending on the type of element.
-All elements, regardless of type, are required to have an "n" string, which is the unique name of the element.
+The settings tree is a JSON array.
+Each entry in the array is one of the following:
-When displayed in the GUI, underscores in names will be replaced with spaces.
-All elements, regardless of type, can optionally have a "d" string, which is a description.
-Descriptions are translatable with tr(), but names should remain consistent between platforms.
-The tree can have any combination of the following elements:
 - _Attribute_:  A string setting.
 Attributes can have a "default" string, otherwise the default will be an empty string.
 When reported to init(), they will be string members of their parent object with their